Physical properties of a fan-shaped jet backlit by an X9.3 flare: Observations and data processing

 \section{Observations and data processing}

 Region AR12673 was observed on the 6th of September, 2017, between 11:55 and 12:52 UT with the Swedish Solar 1-m Telescope \citep[SST,][]{Scharmer03}, using both CRisp Imaging SpectroPolarimeter \citep[CRISP,][]{Scharmer08} and the CHROMospheric Imaging Spectrometer \citep[CHROMIS;][]{Scharmer17} simultaneously.
 The region was centred around the heliocentric coordinates (x,y) = ($537\arcsec$, $-222\arcsec$), which translates to an observing angle of 37$^\circ$ ($\mu$ = 0.79).
 A sequence was run on CRISP that alternated between \halpha $\:$ and \cair, while on CHROMIS only the \cak line was observed.
-This dataset was first described in detail in \citet{Quinn19}, although the CHROMIS \cak data are reduced and employed for the first time here.
+This dataset was first described in detail in \citet{Quinn19}, although the CHROMIS \cak data were reduced for the first time here, the \cak 4000\AA ~continuum point is employed for context images and to identify the location of the base of the fan jet that we investigated in this paper.
+In the relevant time frames the \cak line profiles did not have good enough seeing quality to significantly contribute to this project.

 For CRISP the cadence was 15~s and the observing sequence consisted of 13 wavelength positions in the \halpha $\:$ line, at $\pm1.5$, $\pm1.0$, $\pm0.8$, $\pm 0.6$, $\pm 0.3$, $\pm 0.15$ and 0 \AA~ relative to line center.
 The \cair scan consisted of 11 wavelength positions taken in full-Stokes polarimetry mode at $\pm0.7$, $\pm0.5$, $\pm0.3$, $\pm 0.2$, $\pm 0.1$ and 0 \AA ~ relative to line center.
 The CRISP pixel scale is $0.058\arcsec$.